District coordination officer

-District coordination officer (DCO) was the administrative head of the newly formed district and city district governments in Pakistan and a senior officer (BS20/21) belonging from the provincial (executive PCS) or federal government service cadre.
+District coordination officer (DCO) was the administrative head of the newly formed district and city district governments on 14-Aug-2001 in Pakistan and a senior officer (grade BS20/21) belonging from the provincial (executive PCS) or federal government service cadre.
+He was often denoted as Commissioner' in bureaucracy due to equivalent grade.
 The officer supervised the affairs of all the public offices and public facilities in the district or a city district for purposes of integrated development, efficient use of public resources and effective service delivery.
 The officer ensures that the standards set by the government in respect of a public facility are fully observed and supervises and coordinates the implementation of the policies, instructions and guidelines of the government.